urbanairship/ios-library/Documentation/Migration/migration-guide-12-13.md

 The `AirshpAppExtensions.framework` has been renamed to `AirshipExtensionsFramework`.
 Additionally, the class `UAMediaContentExtension` has been renamed to `UANotificationServiceExtension`.
-The functionality of the class remains the same, but app extensions subclassng thiswill need to be updated to use the new class name.
+The functionality of the class remains the same, but app extensions subclassing this will need to be updated to use the new class name.

 ## Shared Accessor Changes